tmenguy/ha-solcast-solar/TEMPLATES.md

 Of course that likely won't happen all year round unless you use almost no power, or have a stupid number of 15kWh Powerwalls at great expense.

-So you need a sensor that provides guidance for how low the battery can go during discharge that an automation can reference to switch the Powerwall mode from "Autonomous" (where it can discharge to grid, hint: use the Tesla Fleet integration to control mode) to "Self-powered" mode (where it won't).
-This should leave enough in the tank to last the night based on typical average hourly night time consumption.
+So you need a sensor that provides guidance for how low the battery can go during discharge that an automation can reference to switch the Powerwall mode from "Autonomous" to "Self-powered" mode (Autonomous can discharge to grid, while self-powered will not).
+Use the Tesla Fleet integration to control mode for Powerwalls, as the standard Powerwall integration can't do this as at the time of writing.

+This template sensor should leave enough in the tank to last the night based on typical average hourly night time consumption.
 Will it get it right for complex and varied household power use?
-No. But if things are reasonably predictable from evening on it should.
+No. But if things are reasonably predictable from evening on it should get close.

 This example relies on the Sun integration and also the HACS-installed Sun2 custom repository integration ([pnbruckner/ha-sun2](https://github.com/pnbruckner/ha-sun2)).
 Explanation of the template below.